bernedom/bernedom.github.io/presentations/10-tricks-for-cmake/10-cmake-tricks.md

 * Presets are stored in a `CMakePresets.json` file -> Version this
   * `CMakeUserPresets.json` for user-specific settings -> Do not version this
 * Configure presets are the most useful
   * Use build presets for multi-config generators
-* Aggregate and inherit and use invisible presets
+* Aggregate and inherit (invisible) presets
-* Override variables
+* Use the override mechanism to change settings
 * use env and variable expansion (.i.e. `${sourceDir}` ]
 ---